THE BALLPARKS

 (iStock)

-Like a tropical alien cruise ship run aground within a low-income neighborhood, loanDepot park is the Colossal Cabana in Little Havana—an avant-garde baseball playground that might be confused for a modern museum of art, even if the curator was incurable cheap with his Marlins.
+Like a tropical alien cruise ship run aground within a low-income neighborhood, loanDepot park is the Colossal Cabana in Little Havana—an avant-garde baseball playground that might be confused for a modern museum of art, even if the curator was incurably cheap with his Marlins.
 The few fans who show up know they’ll be dry thanks to a retractable roof that shuts out the rain and howls of criticism from those who cursed the shady machinations behind its development.

 When browsing through the historic Little Havana neighborhood west of downtown Miami, visitors might stumble upon the damnedest thing: loanDepot park, home of the Marlins.
 The web site for Populous, the renowned ballpark architectural firm behind the ballpark’s design, boasts that the venue is “where beauty and baseball collide”—but the real collision takes place outside, where loanDepot park’s decidedly ultra-modern combination of curved steel, sky-reflecting glass, sleek recesses and over-the-top art provides a staunch contrast to the culturally loud but structurally humble neighborhoods that surround it.
 It’s confusing enough that the ballpark’s formal name contains two words with lower-case initials and a capital letter stuck in the middle; loanDepot park and its surrounding environs, in the words of architectural critic Paul Goldberger, “coexist rather than connect.”